State of Texas LLC: Everything You Need to Know

 You'll need an EIN, or Employer Identification Number, also called a Federal Tax ID Number.
 Your LLC's EIN will be a nine-digit number that identifies your unique business.
 You'll need to use your EIN when you file taxes with the state and federal government.
 You'll also use it to open business bank accounts, as many banks require businesses to use EINs instead of an owner's Social Security Number.

 After you start your LLC, you can obtain your EIN from the IRS.
 It's free to do so.
 To obtain an EIN, you can apply online at the IRS website.
 You can also print out an application and mail it in.

 You might need to obtain certain city, county, and/or state permits and licenses to do business.
 This will depend on the type of business you operate and your location.
 You may also need to register with the Department of Revenue, depending on whether you sell goods, collect sales tax, or have employees.
 You can usually register for permits and licenses online or by mail.

 LLCs are considered the easiest business type to start because it's generally inexpensive and quick to set them up.
 Many people are able to form their own LLCs without legal help.
 They enjoy the liability protection and flexible management that LLCs offer.

 You can find resources and tips at the state website if you're thinking of starting an LLC.
 You can also call the state office if you have additional questions.

 If you need help starting an LLC in Texas or another state, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.